-To provide moderate investment returns over the long term, with the likelihood of fluctuations in the value of the investment from year to year.
-The portfolio will primarily invest in a diversified mix of defensive and growth assets managed by professional asset managers identified and selected by ipac within each asset class.
+To provide moderate to high investment returns over the long term, with the likelihood of significant fluctuations in the value of the investment from year to year.
+The portfolio will primarily invest in a diversified mix of defensive and growth assets managed by professional asset managers.